 Luckily socially responsible investing ESG investing has, in the past three years, been a great investment style.
 Let’s dive into it.

 Let’s set up the rules for testing

-Throughout this post, we distinguish between standard and socially responsible investing ESG portfolios.
+Throughout this post, we distinguish between the standard and socially responsible investing ESG portfolios.